hossein1387/BARVINN/docs/design.rst

   Weight jump schedule.

-- `j0`: aka `wprecision`, jump over precison (implicit).
+- `j3`: jump over precison length for weights (i.e. set to `wprecision`).
-- `j1`: `wjump0` Specifies if we have reached window width and height, if so, move back to filter start for next precision combo.
+- `j2`: Specifies if we have reached window width and height, if so, move back to filter start for next precision combo.
-- `j2`: `wjump1` Specifies if we have finished all bit combos for the current filter set and channel block for output (x,y) and if so, move to the next filter set and compute the next channel block for output (x,y).
+- `j1`: Specifies if we have finished all bit combos for the current filter set and channel block for output (x,y) and if so, move to the next filter set and compute the next channel block for output (x,y).
-- `j3`: `wjump2`: Specifies if we have finished all filter sets and channel blocks for output (x,y) and if so, move back to the start of the first filter set for the next window and output (x+1, y).
+- `j0`: Specifies if we have finished all filter sets and channel blocks for output (x,y) and if so, move back to the start of the first filter set for the next window and output (x+1, y).
-- `j4`: `wjump3` Copy wjump2 since only 4 jumps are needed.
+- `j4`: not applicable.

 In general, each MVU has 44 configurable registers that can be used in the software.
 Section :ref:`Control Status Registers` provides details of each register.